Supporting working carers makes business sense

 Supporting the carers in your workforce to stay in work is a win-win solution: you retain an experienced worker and save on recruitment and training costs; they retain the income they are likely heavily reliant on and can continue to develop professionally.

-Nearly 1 in 8 employees is caring for someone outside of work
+1 in 7 employees is caring for someone outside of work

-The peak age for caring is 45-64, meaning that 1 in 8 employees is most likely at the peak of their career and a huge asset to your business.
-The number of carers in the UK is expected to rise dramatically over the next 20 years – from 6.5 million to 9 million.
+The peak age for caring is 45-64, meaning that 1 in 7 employee is most likely at the peak of their career and a huge asset to your business.
+The number of carers in the UK is expected to rise dramatically over the coming years.
 This will no doubt bring a significant increase in the number of carers in employment.

 Research shows that supporting staff to effectively juggle their home and work life, and continue in employment, holds valuable benefits for the business, including:

 - Reduced absence